ryarasi/vidhya-io-api/README.md

 2. [Setup Docker Compose](https://docs.docker.com/compose/install/)
 3. [Setup Python](https://www.python.org/downloads/)

+## Starting Project

+1. Ensure that you are in the `dev` branch.
+2. cd into the api repo.
+3. Execute `npm start`

 ## Project recreation instructions

 1. Create a new folder for the project and copy over the following files from this reop:-